 5 reasons dental assistants change offices or jobs

 Like many other job industries, dentistry has seen plenty of turnover in recent years.
 Dental assistants have been a part of this trend.
-DANB’s 2024 Dental Assistants Salary and Satisfaction Survey showed that 14% of Certified Dental Assistants and 24% of non-certified dental assistants have changed jobs in the last year.
+DANB’s most recent Dental Assistants Salary and Satisfaction Survey showed that 14% of Certified Dental Assistants and 24% of non-certified dental assistants have changed jobs in the last year.

 Why are some dental assistants on the move to new practices?
-The DANB survey revealed some answers.

 Feeling unappreciated

-Dental assistants work exceptionally hard, wearing many different hats to ensure their practices operate smoothly and patients get the best care.
+Dental assistants work exceptionally hard, wearing many different hats to ensure their practices operate smoothly and patients receive the best care.
 Many dentists make a point to let dental assistants know that they’re valued and their contributions are vital.
 However, this isn’t always the case.

 Lack of appreciation is the most common reason dental assistants have sought new opportunities.
 Among dental assistants who’ve changed jobs in the last year, 40% said feeling underappreciated played a role in their decision.